 Wearable cameras are being introduced into public transport all over the world.
 The international railway organisation UIC has asked me to give a presentation on body cameras at their conference in Paris in February 2019.
-Members of the Security Platform can join a dedicated expert workshop to exchange experiences and best practices.
+Members of the Security Platform can join this expert workshop to exchange experiences and best practices.

 Social intervention, not a technical tool